 As mentioned above, the rule of thumb is that you should always start bargaining at 50%, and never settle for less than 30%.
 Alternatively, the rear area inside the market belongs to COOP Mart Corporation, a credibly fixed price outlet selling anything from clothes to souvenirs.
 For bargaining addicts, this place is off limits to price negotiations.
 You may still snatch a good deal here, but do take a walk around the other places first.
 Besides that, you may also wish to transact in VND instead of USD.
 It is unimaginable that any of these stall owners would have a forex calculator in their heads.
 Chances are, the amount that you are quoted has been rounded off northwards.

 Other things to note while shopping at Ben Thanh market

 First and foremost, always keep a close watch on your valuables.
 As with all crowded places, a moment's distraction offers petty thieves the best opportunity to have a go at your belongings.
-And while you are walking outside of Ben Thanh market, you may be approached by people peddling anything from sunglasses, to watches, to even coconuts.
+And while you are walking in the vicinity of the market, you may be approached by people peddling anything from sunglasses, to watches, to even coconuts.
 You will never get the best deals from these guys, though the difference may only be a couple of dollars.
 Stay away from touts that offer you Cyclo rides!
 These rides from hell could cost you up to 100usd for 10 mins.
 If you really wish to experience riding on a Cyclo, do find a legitimate company that provides this service.
 As a last note, we would also like to add that the jewellery shops around Ben Thanh market offers some of the best currency exchange rates in Ho Chi Minh city.

 You may wish to check out our other recommendations in Ho Chi Minh